PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 *   There should be Way to privide the proof of the (e-)Service legitimity, i.e. for local Business certificates: [VMI.lt](https://www.vmi.lt/cms/verslo-liudijimu-duomenu-tikrinimas1).
 *   For other Way:
 *        Does in Your Country exists such (e-)Service, which offers their (e-)Services legally?
 *        Does similar and legal (e-)Services has some drawbacks, which decreases their popularity?
-What are these?
+What are those drawbacks?

 ```